nuonco/byoc/byoc-nuon/README.md

 2. Configure w/ details below.
 3. Scroll to the bottom and generate a key.
 4. Use the pem key as the value for the github action secret.
-5. Out of band, ask us about a TFE secret (maybe, idk)?

 | URL          |                                          |
 | ------------ | ---------------------------------------- |